rugare-m/somVar/README.md

 ### Background
 This Nextflow pipeline outputs a set of high confidence ctDNA somatic variants, given paired FASTQ files as input.
-The pipeline maps reads to the reference using bwa2, calls variants with bcftools, FreeBayes, LoFreq and Mutect2, merges the output FASTQs, and finally predicts the high confidence variants using a Random Forest model.
+The pipeline maps reads to the reference using bwa2, calls variants with bcftools, FreeBayes, LoFreq and Mutect2, merges the output VCF files, and finally predicts the high confidence variants using a Random Forest model.
 The tool was fitted on WES data and assumes WES data is being passed in.
 There are two models to choose from, a low depth model for data sequenced at ~10X, and a high depth model for data sequenced at ~200X.

 ### Requirements

+We'll need conda installed

 <details>
 <summary>Reference Genomes</summary>